nickdandakis/BT/README.md

 The main class for the program is InputHandler.
 This has the main function that takes input arguments.

 The arguments required are:
-1 - an input file (inc. path to it) containing a company structure in the format of example.txt 2 - The name of a first employee
+1 - an input file (inc. path to it from the bin folder) containing a company structure in the format of example.txt 2 - The name of a first employee
 3 - The name of a second employee.